Curtis Gates Lloyd: Career

+Curtis G. Lloyd: Born 1859, died 60 or more years Afterwards, the exact number Of years, months or days he lived, Nobody knows and nobody cares.

 Publications

 He published 26 issues of The Bulletin of the Lloyd Library; six of these were written by him on mycological subjects.
 He also published 75 issues of Mycological Notes over a period of 28 years (1898–1925).